Sparronator9999/YAMDCC/README.md

 ### How does this program work?

-MSI Fan Control works by writing a fan curve to your laptop's embedded controller (aka, the EC).
+YAMDCC works by accessing your laptop's embedded controller (aka, the EC).
+Many settings that can be configured with MSI Center are stored here, including fan curve, performance mode, and the Win/Fn key swap setting.
-This is a feature that, as far as I know, is only supported by MSI laptops (and is supported by the official MSI Center).

-This is unlike NoteBook FanControl, which monitors the CPU temperature and directly controls the fan speed using a backgronud service.

 ### Dark mode?